UB40 founding member Brian Travers has died, aged 62

 Travers formed the band with his bandmates from various school across Birmingham in 1978.

-The band had multiple hits including covers of ‘Red Red Wine’ and ‘Falling In Love With You’ and have sold 100 million albums worldwide.
-The group have more than 40 top 40 songs in the UK.
+The band had multiple hits including two well-known covers of ‘Red Red Wine’ and ‘Falling In Love With You’.
+The group have sold over 100 million albums worldwide and have had more than 40 top 40 songs in the UK.

 Travers’ last performance with the group was at Arena Birmingham in 2019.